Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Showing the Under the Nuclear Shadow: China’s Information-Age Weapons in International Security Video

 Fiona Cunningham joined Evan Medeiros to discuss her forthcoming book, Under the Nuclear Shadow: China’s Information-Age Weapons in International Security (2025).
 Among states facing the dilemma of fighting limited wars, only China has given information-age weapons such a prominent role.
 China has chosen to rely on offensive cyber operations, counterspace capabilities, and precision conventional missiles to coerce its adversaries, to substitute for relying more on its nuclear weapons.
-Fiona Cunningham will share how her book examines this distinctive aspect of China’s post–Cold War deterrence strategy, developing an original theory of “strategic substitution.”
+Fiona Cunningham shared how her book examines this distinctive aspect of China’s post–Cold War deterrence strategy, developing an original theory of “strategic substitution.”
 Drawing on hundreds of original Chinese-language sources and interviews with security experts in China, Cunningham’s research provides a rare and candid glimpse from Beijing into the information-age technologies that are reshaping how states gain leverage in the twenty-first century.

 This event was co-sponsored by Georgetown University's Initiative for U.S.-China Dialogue on Global Issues and Asian Studies Program in the School of Foreign Service.